 3. Arashiyama Bamboo Groves

-My favorite spot among all the places that we visited in Kyoto.
-It’s a magical place, like that iconic scene from Crouching Tiger, Hidden Dragon.
-Apart from these bamboo groves, the entire Arashiyama area is dotted with picturesque temples, gardens, restaurants, and shops.
-Located on the outskirts of town, be sure to allocate at least half a day here.
+This was my favorite spot in all the places that we visited in Kyoto.
+It’s a magical place that reminded me of that iconic scene from Crouching Tiger, Hidden Dragon.
+Apart from these bamboo groves, the entire Arashiyama area is dotted with picturesque temples, gardens, quaint shops, and restaurants.
+It’s a great place to spend the day wearing a kimono.

 Suggested Length of Visit: At least half a day / Admission: FREE